brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

 ![Triangle Brush Final](images/intrographics_trianglebrushfinal.png "Results of using the final triangle brush")

-And once again, you can play with fill and line width if you like.
+And once again, you can play with turning off fill and changing line width if you like.

-And now that you are a master of rectangles, circles, ellipses, lines and triangles, you can make other brushes that strike your fancy.
+But now you are a master of rectangles, circles, ellipses, lines and triangles, you can make other brushes that strike your fancy.
+(Or you can go off and make something other than a brush.)
+In the next section, we'll hop into freeform shapes and how you can use those to create paths out of your digital brush strokes.

 **Go back and add subheaders for each brush to better break up the sections and then title them with the concepts that will be introduced (and add that to the outline)**